espiondev/source2blender/docs/source/TF2-Vanilla.rst

 *    Extract the necessary class files into a folder of your choice.
 *    Open the ``.MDL`` file in Crowbar and Decompile it into another folder.
 *    Use Blender Source Tools to import the ``.QC`` file
-*    Remove or hide any unnecessary objects such as the Hitbox or extra LODs.
+*    Remove or hide any unnecessary objects such as the hitbox or extra LODs.

 .. _characterandrig_method2_detailed: